-The supervisory data reported by financial institutions, can be calculated according to different methods.
-These different approaches could have an effect on the reported figures themselves.
-For example, a loan granted by a credit institution to a customer can be reported under the ITS on supervisory reporting, at a nominal value, amortised cost or fair value, then with or without allowances, provisions and credit risk adjustments, as a risk exposure amounts or as an exposure value for instance (see Table 10).
-Even with such a stylised approach and without entering further levels of granularity, it becomes apparent that there are seven different methods of measuring the same loan.
+On supervisory reporting for financial institutions, reported data can be calculated according to different methods, which in turn could have an effect on the reported figures themselves.
+For example, a loan granted by a credit institution to a customer can be reported under the ITS on supervisory reporting, at a nominal value, cost or fair value and, etc. and then with or without allowances, provisions and credit risk adjustments, as risk exposure amounts or as an exposure value, and so on (see Table 10).
+Even with such a stylised approach and without entering into too much detail, it becomes apparent that there are seven different methods of measuring the same loan.